Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 You're not alone in this curiosity.
 The Enneagram system, a unique personality typing method, categorizes individuals into nine core types.
 Each type offers a lens into our deepest fears, desires, and motivations.
 For Dorsey, we hypothesize - he's a Type 5: The Investigator.

-### Enneagram Type 5 - The Investigator, is characterized by:
+### Enneagram Type 5 - The Investigator, is characterized by

 A profound thirst for knowledge.
 A tendency to retreat into their inner world.